-The problem is the arteries narrow over time and as more and more cracks keep appearing in the arterial walls, more plax is deposited until you get an eventual “sealing up” of the artery and a heart attack usually follows.
+The problem is the arteries narrow over time and as more and more cracks continue to appear in the arterial walls, more plax is deposited until you get an eventual “sealing up” of the artery.
+A heart attack usually follows.
 We like to call this process “the bandaid effect” as it’s the same as having a cut on your skin that won’t stop bleeding, so you just keep on sticking more and more bandaids over the top of the old ones!

 And what causes this elastic fibre breakdown in the first place?
 A lack of the essential nutrients that make up the health of the arterial walls (copper, magnesium, manganese, potassium, vitamin E, vitamin C and bioflavonoids).

-So your #1 natural cure for high cholesterol is to first start taking a good liquid colloidal mineral formula.
-This is the best way to make sure you get a highly absorbable supply of copper, magnesium, potassium and manganese.
+So your #1 natural treatment for high cholesterol is to first start taking a good liquid colloidal mineral formula.
+This is the absolute best way to make sure you get a highly absorbable supply of copper, magnesium, potassium and manganese.

 Remember this important fact… there are no longer enough nutrients left in our foods today (especially minerals) so you must supplement.

-For vitamin E, vitamin C and bioflavonoids, find a good multi vitamin that supply’s these key nutrients (along with vitamin B6, B12 and folate) and take cereal grasses such as wheat grass and barley grass every day.
+For vitamin E, vitamin C and bioflavonoids, find a good multi vitamin that supply’s these key nutrients (along with vitamin B6, B12 and folate) and take a cereal grass such as wheat grass and barley grass juice/powder every day.

 Vitamin B6, vitamin B12 and folic acid:

 Thirty years of research into heart disease has uncovered another culprit responsible for atherosclerosis.

 It’s an excess of the homocysteine amino acid.